Last updated on 16th November 2023

 In this article we review the 20 best free stock video and stock footage sites that you should be using this year…

-According to our State of Video Marketing 2020 survey, 85% of businesses now use video as a marketing tool.
+According to our latest State of Video Marketing survey, 86% of businesses now use video as a marketing tool.
 Video is a great way to increase awareness of your brand and engage your customers, but it can be difficult to keep churning out video content.
 Enter: Free stock video.

-With stock video sites, all you need to do is click the download button and you have content at your disposal, ready to use in your video marketing efforts.
+With stock video websites, all you need to do is click the download button and you have content at your disposal, ready to use in your video marketing efforts.

 What is stock footage?